robertdebock/presentations/vault-operations.md

 3. Followers of the replication primary/primaries.
 4. Leader of the replication primary/primaries.

-> Note: You can technically update in any order, but may experience minor outages when a new leader is elected.
+NOTE: You can technically update in any order, but may experience minor outages when a new leader is elected.

 ----